aatikturk/py_viptela/README.md

 # py-viptela
 ### A Python SDK for Cisco SD-WAN vManage API(20.6.2)

-This is supposed to be a wrapper around Cisco's vManage API.
+This is a wrapper around Cisco's vManage API.
+All endpoints in the API are implemented.
 There's a similar solution provided by Cisco and can be accessed [from DevNet website](https://developer.cisco.com/codeexchange/github/repo/CiscoDevNet/python-viptela/)

 Also from [github](https://github.com/CiscoDevNet/python-viptela)